open-telemetry/opentelemetry.io/content/en/docs/kubernetes/getting-started.md

-Although not a requirement, it is a common practice for applications running on a node to emit their traces, metrics, and logs to a collector running on the same node, normally by using the .
+Although not a requirement, it is a common practice for applications running on a node to emit their traces, metrics, and logs to a collector running on the same node.
 This keeps network interactions simple and allows easy correlation of Kubernetes metadata using the `k8sattributes` processor.

 **Kubernetes Attributes Processor**